sammyteahan/riot-boilerplate/readme.md

 ![Rocky III](rockyIII.jpg)

-Riot is like the Italian Stallion that keeps coming after the big dogs in the framework ring.
-In my book it provides a lot of big wins.
-Here's my RiotJS setup with Webpack and ES6.
+RiotJS is the Italian Stallion of Javascript frameworks.
+A definite underdog, but has every ability to compete with the big frameworks in the ring.
+It just keeps impressing me with it's flexibility and power while staying out of my way.
+I'm a big fan of React, but Riot has its place as well.
+Here's my RiotJS, Webpack, ES6 setup.

 #### Getting started